FlaviusHouk/CBS/Documentation/Roadmap.md

 # CBS Project roadmap

-Currently the main target is to become self hosted tool and start to build itself without any internal scripts and autoconf tools.
+Currently the main target is providing checks for novelty of object files and code updates to reduce compile time.

-For now version 0.0.1 is released.
+For now version 0.0.3 is released.

-For the next version there are plans for improoving support of diffrent types of dependencies (currently quite stable is only system dependencies), build-in pre- and post- build scripts and basic compilation parameters.
+For the next version there are plans for improoving XML formatting and versioning of XML definition, dependency checking and error checking from other tools.

-For the 0.0.2 version bigger part of the code should be covered with comments(brief description of every function and some inner parts of big ones).
-Dependency management was imroved and some serious defect was fixed.

-In future there is plans for providing Unit test for project and general support of unit testing for build system.
-To do it some existing solution will be taken and adopted.

-Also file checking for changes will be provided to reduce compile time and make build only for changed parts.
+After version 0.0.4 or 0.0.5 (depending on the number of features that will be added) to milestone vesion 0.1.0 will be released.
+After it a bunch of documents will be provided. "public" API will be stabilized and XML definition description will be added.